 The base unit 'History' function allows the user to review past test data, and print test reports for selected tests.
 Tutorials for this, and other functions can be found on the Support page.

 All test results that are accepted by the user are retained in the base-unit's permanent record of tests.
 If the report you are looking for is part of the Current log file, you can use the instrument's History function to locate the desired test, and then print a test report.
-If the report is a part of the Cumulative log file, you will need to use a connected PC running the ppt_host application (downloadable here) to upload the instruments test data, then view data and print detailed test reports for selected records in PDF format.
+You can also use the pptConnect Windows application (downloadable here) to upload the instruments test data, then view data and print detailed test reports for selected records in PDF format.

 The Settings function is used for the configuration and maintenance of the instrument.
 From the Settings menu on the instrument home page, the following operations can be directed: